BrazilPowered/docker-dotnet/README.md

 Now that the images are built, you'll push them to Docker Trusted Registry (DTR).
 DTR is the enterprise-grade image storage solution from Docker.
 You install it behind your firewall so that you can securely store and manage the Docker images you use in your applications and to make them available on Docker Universal Control Plane (UCP).
 UCP is the enterprise-grade cluster management solution from Docker and it helps you manage your Docker cluster and applications through a single interface.

 Your lab environment already has DTR and UCP running.
-Your URL for DTR is in the Session Information panel, together with the password for the `admin` user to use.
+Your URL for DTR is provided by your instructor, and you should already have your account information to log in.

-The DTR domain will be something like `ip172-18-0-22-bahe6raubbhg0095k710.direct.ee-beta2.play-with-docker.com`.
+The DTR domain will be something like `104.248.14.199:4443`.
+(Note: The DTR will not normally have a port number, so if yours does not, you can remove it here).
 To make it easier to work with, store that domain in an environment variable:

 ```
 $env:dtrDomain='<your-dtr-domain-name>'
 ```

-> Be sure to use your actual DTR domain name, which you can copy from the Session Panel.
+> Be sure to use your actual DTR domain name.

-Now log in in to your DTR instance with your `admin` credentials:
+Now log in in to your DTR instance with your provided credentials:

 ```
-docker login "$env:dtrDomain" --username admin
+docker login "$env:dtrDomain" --username <you-username>
 ```
 ![DTR login](./images/dtr-login.jpg)